‘But His Memory’ and the slow train wreck of American democracy

 That was driven home in what I would argue was actually the biggest story of the week — which, of course, received minimal coverage.
 That would be Trump’s confirmation that he and his anti-immigration guru, Stephen Miller, are advancing plans for a Day One policy in January 2025 of large-scale deportations of undocumented immigrants, bringing dead-of-night door-knocking terror to the neighborhoods where people who deserve a path toward citizenship are working and raising families.
 The huge number of deportees would require massive detention camps near the Texas border, in a grim echo of the worst of modern world history.

 That’s why it’s painful to feel we are on that couch, watching this slow train wreck.
-If neither Biden’s age nor Trump’s neo-fascist policies are viewed in the right perspective, democracy will go over that cliff on Jan.
+If neither Biden’s age nor Trump’s neofascist policies are viewed from the right perspective, democracy will go over that cliff on Jan.
 20, 2025.
-We need to listen to the famous words of the 1960s activist Mario Savio, that “there’s a time when the operation of the machine becomes so odious, makes you so sick at heart that you can’t take part! ...
+We need to listen to the famous words of the 1960s activist Mario Savio: “There’s a time when the operation of the machine becomes so odious, makes you so sick at heart that you can’t take part! ...
 And you’ve got to put your bodies upon the gears and upon the wheels, upon the levers, upon all the apparatus — and you’ve got to make it stop!”

 » READ MORE: SIGN UP: The Will Bunch Newsletter